 US-RSE DEI-WG Speaker Series Info

 The US-RSE DEI-WG is working to bring to the US-RSE community quarterly visits from RSE professionals with vested interests or research into DEI in the RSE community at large.
-Our community pledges to continually educate ourselves through research on best practices focused on diversity, equality, and inclusion.
+Our community pledges to continually educate ourselves through research on best practices focused on diversity, equity, and inclusion.
 The US-RSE is committed to providing an inclusive environment with equitable treatment for all and to promoting and encouraging diversity throughout the RSE community.
 We encourage everyone to suggest speakers and topics and are open to different formats and timelines of the events.
 Feedback is much appreciated.

 The computing field has earned a bad reputation for its lack of diversity.
 That’s a very serious problem, and not just in terms of equity or social justice.
 When the workplace is too homogeneous, a company or institution is constraining its potential for future innovation and growth.
 Even worse, computing’s inhospitable culture is discouraging the very people who could bring the new perspectives that are so badly needed.
 I hope to convince you that each of us should take personal responsibility for changing the “culture of technology” before our field slowly strangles itself.